SimBoex/DockersProjects/Docker1/README.md

 Differently from before there is no need to set up the network container since docker compose take care automatically of it (connecting the containeirs);
 To know the name of the network just look at the terminal after the command;

-to stop all the conteiners: 'docker-compose -f NAMEFILE.yaml down'
+to stop all the conteiners and remove them(together with the network): 'docker-compose -f NAMEFILE.yaml down'